 This lets oxygen and carbon dioxide diffuse, or move freely, between the respiratory system and the bloodstream.

 Oxygen molecules attach to red blood cells, which travel back to the heart.
-At the same time, the carbon dioxide molecules in the alveoli are blown out of the body with the next exhalation.
+At the same time, the carbon dioxide molecules in the alveoli are blown out of the body the next time a person exhales.

 Review Date 7/12/2018